muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/events/calendar/_posts/2014-05-14-11-00-socal-kids-marketplace.md

 24061 Dylan Ave
 Lake Forest, CA 92630

-Sign up here to become a vendor: https://docs.google.com/forms/d/1khBc2Ef1sTEGSq1OIxgzB78ge8SrVuGnity0qh2Xtkk/viewform
+Sign up [here](https://docs.google.com/forms/d/1khBc2Ef1sTEGSq1OIxgzB78ge8SrVuGnity0qh2Xtkk/viewform) to become a vendor.

 -Please bring your own table or blankets, as there are not many tables available at the park.
 -Setup time will be at 10:30am.